Hank Thompson

 He was born Henry Thompson in Oklahoma City.
 He became the Kansas City Monarchs' hard-hitting star, playing infield and outfield.
 At 17, Thompson played right field in his first season with the Monarchs, batting around .300.
 The following year, in March, he was drafted into the Army.
 Thompson was a machine gunner with the 1695th Combat Engineers at the Battle of the Bulge.
 Sergeant Thompson was discharged on June 20, 1946, and returned to the Monarchs, who were capturing the league title.

 Thompson was well-liked by his teammates, but trouble also liked him.
 After the season, Thompson joined the Satchel Paige All-Stars, who barnstormed the country against Bob Feller’s All-Stars in separate private luxury planes.
 Thompson claimed his share for 17 days’ work was $7,500.
-With the start of the 1947 season, history was made when Jackie Robinson broke the color line with the Brooklyn Dodgers.
+History began at the start of the 1947 season when Jackie Robinson broke the color line with the Brooklyn Dodgers.

 On August 23, he was released and rejoined the Monarchs through the 1948 season.
 In his last year with Kansas City, Thompson batted .375 with 56 RBIs in 267 at-bats.
 He finished third in the batting race behind future New York Giants star Artie Wilson’s .402 and the Chicago White Sox’ Bob Boyd’s .376.
 Thompson also led the Negro American League in steals with 20.
 On June 9, 1949, he married Maria Quesada of Havana in Brooklyn.